Altinn/altinn-platform/rfcs/0000-pull-based-cd.md

 Other projects in the area that were considered (ArgoCD being the other main alternative here) did not have a managed version that we could use in Azure, which ultimately decided to favor on Flux.
 Both tools have a rich API and can be extended if desired.

-By not doing this we expect to keep spending precious time on toil an manual tasks that keep us away from using that time on building products for the platform.
+By not doing this we expect to keep spending precious time on toil and manual tasks that keep us away from using that time on building products for the platform.
 # Prior art
 [prior-art]: #prior-art